a-n-rose/speech-recognition-projects/speech_commands/README.md

 sudo apt install python3.6-venv
 ```

-In folder of cloned directory (i.e. "deep_learning_acoustics"), write in the command-line:
+In folder of cloned directory, write in the command-line:

 ```
 python3 -m venv env